Frequently Asked Questions (FAQs)

 Getting Started

-When should we start couples or relationship therapy?
+When should we start couples therapy?

 There is never a bad time to see a relationship therapist, or a therapist in general!
 Preventative skills can be learned in therapy to make sure you and your partner are on the right path to a successful union.
 You don’t have to wait until your relationship is on the brink of a separation before reaching out for help.
 Reach out today!